-Regarding financial risks, volatility in different currencies that affect the FCC Group's different businesses, such as the US dollar and the Tunisian dinar has persisted during this year.
-This volatility has occurred between 31 December 2018 and 31 December 2019, with the US dollar up 5.49% and the Tunisian Dinar down 5.27%.
+The volatility in the different currencies that affect the FCC Group's businesses continued this business year, with the devaluation of the US dollar and the Mexican peso having a significant impact.
 FCC Group's general policy is to mitigate the adverse effect on its financial statements of exposure to foreign currencies as much as possible, with regard to both transactional and purely equity-related movements.
 Therefore, the FCC Group manages the exchange rate risk that may affect both the Balance Sheet and the Income Statement, through natural coverage whenever possible, or by contracting different financial instruments.
-However, any significant fluctuation in these currencies with respect to the Euro impacts the business, the level of indebtedness and the results of the FCC Group.